This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Laser Welding – 1”.

 Explanation: They are the simplest of the CO2 lasers.
 Gas flow in the same direction as the laser resonator’s optical axis and electric excitation field, or gas discharge path.
 These lasers are capable of generating laser beams with a continuous power rating.

-Explanation: These lasers can generate laser beams with constant rating of approximately 80 Watts for every meter of discharge length.
+Explanation: These lasers can generate laser beams with a constant rating of approximately 80 Watts for every meter of discharge length.
 A folded tube configuration is used for achieving output power levels of 50 to 1000 Watts, maximum.

 Sanfoundry Global Education & Learning Series – Manufacturing Processes.